antonyoung/Validators/README.md

 result              // => "1062GD"
 ```

-### Code examples ( PostalcodeValidator with Formatters )

 * **Use with Formatters.WhiteSpaces == No Spaces, with replace value "-" )**
-* Example: In case there's are white spaces, and we want to replace any white spaces in result?
+* Example: In case there's are any white spaces, and we want to replace any white space in result?
 The formatter replaces all white space(s) with the replace value in result.
+* NOTE: Using replace value should be only used as, how we want to represent the result.
+By using replace the result will be invalid as result.
 ```csharp
 bool isValid = new PostalcodeValidator() .TryValidate("1062GD", Countries.Netherlands, Formatters.WhiteSpaces, "-", out string result);